MSPM57/sql-challenge/README.md

 Data Anaysis: (see these files)
 1. List employee number, last name, first name, sex and salary of each employee see  Query to list the employee information for Data Analysis 1
-    see  Analysis 1 as the sql file of the query
+    see  Analysis 1 as the sql file of the query - I add a sort desc on salary
-2. List the first name, last name and hire date for employees hired in 1986 see Query 2 to get employee information for employees hired in 1986.png see Analysis 2 as the sql file of the query
+2. List the first name, last name and hire date for employees hired in 1986 see Query 2 to get employee information for employees hired in 1986.png  100,00 EMPLOYESS OUR OF 36,150 ARE SENIORS! see Analysis 2 as the sql file of the query
-3. List the manager of each department along with their department number department name, employee number, last name and first name see Analysis 3 Manager of Each Department with Department and Employee Information.png see Analysis 3 as the sql file of the query
+3. List the manager of each department along with their department number department name, employee number, last name and first name see Analysis 3 Manager of Each Department with Department and Employee Information.png see Analysis 3 as the sql file of the query EACH DEPARTMENT HAS MORE THAN ONE MANAGER, SOMVE HAVE 4
 4. List the department number for each employee along with that employee's employee number, last name, first name, and department name see Analysis 4 Department No for each employee .png see Analysis 4 as the sql file for the query